 Australia maintains a strong commitment to Cambodia's development.
-This is reflected in our substantial Official Development Assistance (ODA) to Cambodia for which $80.4 million has been allocated for 2012-13.
+This is reflected in our substantial Official Development Assistance (ODA) to Cambodia.
 Through our ODA, we are working with Cambodia to improve productivity in agriculture, strengthen law and justice systems, health, and infrastructure.
 Australia also has a defence cooperation program with Cambodia.

 The process of rebuilding Cambodia following the Khmer Rouge era continues.
 Despite democratic freedoms in Cambodia, there are periodic reports of intimidation and political violence.
 Human rights concerns continue to be raised in relation to land disputes between residents and companies pursuing economic development.

 Cambodia's legal framework remains weak in some areas.
 The Cambodian Government is working to develop legislation in a range of sectors and to strengthen Cambodia's judicial system to address inconsistencies in application of the law.
 While police and security forces can now be prosecuted for criminal activity, a culture of impunity remains.
 In March 2010, Cambodia's National Assembly unanimously passed a long-awaited anti-corruption law.

 Land disputes are in part a legacy of the Khmer Rouge period, when private land ownership was abolished and populations relocated.
 Delays in re-establishing a cadastral system and increased demand for land due to rapid growth have exacerbated the situation; disputes in urban areas have escalated with increasing land values.
 Australia is concerned that all resettlements through Cambodia are carried out according to due process and international human rights standards.